Food Banking Questions:

 Establishing a recurring monthly donation can be one of the most meaningful ways to support your local food bank, especially since donations tend to taper off after the holiday season.
 By supporting your local food bank all year round, you help our members provide more consistent service to the communities they reach.

 Farmers, growers, and packers are always welcome to give us a call!
-Our nearly 120 partners have found that partnering with CAFB has had a positive impact their bottom line.
+Our 130+ partners have found that partnering with CAFB has had a positive impact their bottom line.
 CAFB and its member food banks are always ready to respond rapidly to available product.

-To learn how you can help bring fresh fruits and vegetables to Californians in need, please contact Steve Linkhart, Director of Food Sourcing and Logistics, at email@example.com or (510) 350-9916.
+To learn how you can help bring fresh fruits and vegetables to Californians in need, please contact Steve Linkhart, Director of Farm to Family, at email@example.com or (510) 350-9916.

 For more information, please visit Farm to Family.